 Nereis virens is found in Northern Europe (UK, Ireland, Holland, Germany, Denmark) and the North Eastern coasts of the US (Maine) and Canada.

 Innovation and sustainability is in our DNA.
 This is recognised bij local, regional, national and European authorities.
-Take these two examples of our innovative projects.
+Take these examples of our innovative work.